Exclusiveideas/Exclusiveideas/README.md

 # Hi there! <img src="https://media.tenor.com/Wx9IEmZZXSoAAAAi/hi.gif" width="40" height="40" /> I'm Muftaudeen Jimoh
- A full-stack javaScript web application developer who enjoys creating things that live on the internet.
+ A full-stack Programmer who enjoys creating things that live on the internet.
 I look for creative ways to push the boundaries of a website's front-end and back-end code without compromising on the browser's ***support, and the security and performance,*** of the application and I focus on building **accessible**, **inclusive applications** and **digital experience** for a variety of clients.

 <!-- - 🔭 I’m currently working on **[Dee-M](https://github.com/Exclusiveideas/Dee-M)** -->
-- 🌱 I’m currently working on **[VectoFlex](https://github.com/Exclusiveideas/vectoflex)**
+- 🌱 I’m currently working on **[DevBox](https://github.com/Exclusiveideas/DevBox)**
 <br />

 [![Twitter Follow](https://img.shields.io/twitter/follow/muftaujimoh01?color=%231DA1F2&logo=Twitter&style=for-the-badge)](https://twitter.com/@muftaujimoh01)